One woman arrested, one wanted in Baltimore County stolen calf case, police say

 The owners of the farm had license plate information for Sully and Wilkinson, who were trespassing at the farm two days prior, police said.

-Police began investigating and said they found that the women had posted photos of the stolen calf and tagged themselves in photos connected to “Life with Pigs,” which identifies itself as a private nonprofit animal sanctuary in Williamsburg, Virginia.
+Police began investigating and said they found that the women had posted photos of the stolen calf and tagged themselves in photos connected to “Life with Pigs,” which identifies itself as a private, nonprofit animal sanctuary near Williamsburg, Virginia.

-Baltimore County police went with officers from James City Police with a search and seizure warrant for the stolen calf, which the animal sanctuary had named “Sophie.”
-The calf, which was found in Virginia, was subsequently returned to the owners in Baltimore County, police said.
+Baltimore County police went to the sanctuary with officers from James City County Police with a search and seizure warrant for the stolen calf.
+Police said they found the calf, which the animal sanctuary had named “Sophie.”
+She was subsequently returned to her owners in Baltimore County, police said.

+In a written statement, Braglio Farms said the calf was being raised as a show cattle, not for beef, and said she has been “thriving” since being returned to Baltimore County.

-The Baltimore County Police Animal Abuse Team and Baltimore County Animal Services investigated allegations of animal abuse against Braglio Farms stemming from the theft investigation, and found no evidence of abuse or neglect.
+The Baltimore County Police Animal Abuse Team and Baltimore County Animal Services investigated allegations of animal abuse against Braglio Farms stemming from the theft investigation, and found no evidence of abuse or neglect, police spokesman Jennifer Peach said.

-In a written statement, Braglio Farms said the calf, which they named Milly, was being raised as a show cattle, not for beef, and said she has been “thriving” since being returned to Baltimore County.

 Peach said Sully and Wilkinson did not handle the situation “the right way.”

+She said it was not unusual for Baltimore County Police to travel to other jurisdictions — including across state lines — for investigations or serving warrants.

-Peach said a detective on the theft case said the stolen calf was a runt and abandoned by its mother, so it was being bottle fed and regularly seeing a veterinarian.
-The Animal Abuse Team investigated and closed the case Tuesday, and allegations of abuse were unfounded, Peach said.
+Peach said a detective on the theft case said the stolen calf was a runt and abandoned by its mother, so it was being bottle fed and regularly seen by a veterinarian.

 While authorities continue to investigate the circumstances of the theft, activists and others on social media have created a petition calling on Baltimore County to remand the calf back to Life with Pigs in Virginia.

-Ryan Phillips, owner of Life With Pigs Sanctuary, said the calf appeared to have been neglected at the time it was brought to the Virginia location.
+Ryan Phillips, owner of Life With Pigs sanctuary, said the calf appeared to have been neglected when it was brought to the Virginia location.
 Phillips shared photos he said documented the calf’s injuries on social media.

-The Baltimore County animal abuse investigator was not immediately available Wednesday evening, Peach said, and could not comment on the photos posted and shared by Life With Pigs.
+The Baltimore County animal abuse investigator was not available, Peach said, and could not comment on the photos posted and shared by Life With Pigs.
 But she said because they are online photos, and not officers or investigators seeing the animals themselves, it is “a lot harder to say that’s evidence.”

-Late Wednesday afternoon, Life With Pigs on Facebook said they are “getting in touch with additional people and lawyers” to try and get the calf returned to the sanctuary.
-The petition as of Wednesday at 3:30 p.m. had garnered over 24,000 signatures.
+In a Facebook post Wednesday afternoon, Life With Pigs said that it is “getting in touch with additional people and lawyers” to try and get the calf returned to the sanctuary.
+As of Thursday evening, the petition had garnered more than 46,000 signatures.